flumedb/flumedb/README.md

 ## modules

-there are two types of components, logs, which you need just one of, and views, which want many of.
+There are two types of components, logs, which you need just one of, and views, which want many of.
 I expect that the list of view modules will grow much longer than the list of view modules.